hmoyle/river-herring_YU-APsuedo-genome/README.md

   - check how much of the genome is in those 24 chroms/scaffs for reference

 tuesday, April 22 2025
   - check out missingness in possible inversion region on alewife chrom 1 and shad chrom 9

 wednesday, April 23 2025
   - probably something we would want to contribute to the genome reference paper: can contribute to this paper, just in supplementary
   - need to fix pca for just alewife
   - fix admixture plots
   - haploplot should not change much
   - finalize new figures and drop them into the draft
   - get alewife turned into a manuscript by the summer/by the end of summer (carlos gone first half of june)

+tuesday, May 6 2025
+  - compare diversity (nucleotide) by group, kick out anyone with high(?) diversity from subsequent sample size informed analyses
+  - mummer to fully compare alewife and shad genome on 1 and 9, see if there truly is an inversion